cormierconnorc/SnysServer/README.md

 Depends on hdbc-odbc, smtps-gmail, happstack-server, and aeson packages from Hackage.
 Create a `credentials.txt` file similar to the example provided to take advantage of the Snys server's email functionality.
 Also, edit the server address at the top of SnysServer.hs to set the address linked to in verification emails.
-This solution is only temporary, but it is necessary in this version
+This solution is only temporary, but it is necessary in this version.
+Uses a MySQL database accessed via ODBC.
+To connect, the DatabaseClient looks for a data source called "Snys".

 ##Snys API Documentation